JakobTheDev/awesome-devsecops/readme.md

 Infrastructure as Code allows applications to be deployed reliably to a consistent environment.
 This not only ensures that infrastructure is consistently hardened, but also provides an opportunity to statically and dynamically analyse infrastructure definitions for vulnerable dependencies, hard-coded secrets, insecure configuration and unintentional changes in security configuration.
 The following tools facilitate this analysis.

 #### Multi-Platform

 - [Checkov](https://github.com/bridgecrewio/checkov) - _Bridgecrew_ - Scan Terraform, AWS CloudFormation and Kubernetes templates for insecure configuration.
 - [KICS](https://github.com/Checkmarx/kics) - _Checkmarx_ - Find security vulnerabilities, compliance issues, and infrastructure misconfigurations early in the development cycle.
+- [Spectral DeepConfig](https://spectralops.io/blog/spectral-launches-deepconfig-to-ensure-no-misconfiguration-at-all-layers-of-software/) - _Spectral_ - Find misconfiguration both in infrastructure as well as apps as early as commit time.

 <!-- omit in toc -->
 #### Cloud Formation